paulobordignon/animals/README.md

   </li>
 </ul>

+#### Tests:

+This project has coverage of tests using the Cypress test tool, before committing you should run the tests using `npm run cypress:open` and create tests if a new feature has been implemented.

+To identify a component using Cypress you should use `data-cy` attribute to isolate it and avoid getting the wrong element.
+[See the other best practices.](https://docs.cypress.io/guides/references/best-practices)

 #### Run this project:

+The Node version recommended is `18.18.0`

-First, we need to install the dependencies: `npm install`.
+Install the dependencies: `npm install`.

-To run the project: `npm run dev`.
+Run the project: `npm run dev`.

 #### To Contribute: